Generating Persistent Objects for Existing Data Tables

 Select the Add | New Item… command from the context menu in Solution Explorer.

-Select the DevExpress ORM Data Model Wizard item in the invoked dialog window, specify the data model name (e.g., MyDataModel) and click Add.
+Select the DevExpress ORM Data Model Wizard item in the invoked dialog window, specify the data model name (for example, MyDataModel) and click Add.

 In the invoked Data Model Wizard, select Map to an existing database and click Next.
-The wizard will ask you to specify connection settings to the database containing a target data table(s):
+Specify connection settings to the database containing a target data table(s):

-Multiple database systems (MS SQL Server, DB2, MySql, Firebird, etc.) are supported by the wizard.
-Use the Provider combo box to select the required database type.
-Note that the corresponding database provider assembly must be available on your machine, otherwise the wizard will fail.
+Wizard supports various database systems (Microsoft SQL Server, DB2, MySql, Firebird, etc.).
+In the Provider combo box, select a required database type.
+Note that the corresponding database provider assembly must be available on your machine, otherwise the wizard stops working.